 MBC in Bacchus Marsh has been operating as a landfill since 1978.
 Due to the large buffers, potential waste capacity and strategic importance in the acceptance of metal recycling residues the site has been designated by the Government as a waste hub of State significance.

-The Waste to Energy industry is well established globally, converting suitable waste to create electricity and heat, substituting the need for coal and other fossil fuels in energy generation.
+The Energy from Waste (EfW) industry is well established globally, converting suitable waste to create electricity and heat, substituting the need for coal and other fossil fuels in energy generation.

-The introduction of Waste to Energy systems at Maddingley will be accompanied by increased waste sorting systems to maximise recovery and recycling rates.
-Remaining wastes will be landfilled.
+The introduction of an Energy from Waste facility at Maddingley will be accompanied by increased waste sorting systems to maximise recovery and recycling rates.
+Residual wastes will be landfilled.

-@copy:2016 Calleja Group of Companies Maddingly Brown Coal
+@copy:2016 Calleja Group of Companies Maddingley Brown Coal